okanina/customer_segmentation/README.md

 After Clustering: The following clusters and Insights were identified

 **cluster 1 and 5**: High-spending loyal customers and high satisfation.
 Cluster 5 with high frequent purchases.
-**cluster 2 and 3**: Moderate spenders, mostly neutral and disatisfied customers at-risk of churning customers **Cluster 0 and 4**: Low spenders, also mostly neutral and disatisfied customers at-risk of churning customers.
+**cluster 2 and 3**: Moderate spenders, mostly neutral and dissatisfied customers at-risk of churning customers **Cluster 0 and 4**: Low spenders, also mostly neutral and dissatisfied customers at-risk of churning customers.

 These segments enable targeted marketing strategies, such as loyal reward to customers that are associated with clusters that are at risk of churning.
-The segments are also good for taylored recommentations.
+The segments are also good for tailored recommendations.

 <p align="center">
   <img src="assets/clusters.png" width="700">
 </p>

-cluster 1 and 2 are close to each other which indicate similiarities between these 2 clusters.
+cluster 1 and 2 are close to each other which indicate similarities between these 2 clusters.
 Cluster 0,1,2, and 4 shows tight point concentration which indicate well defined grouping this support generalization in these clusters.

 <p align="center">
   <img src="assets/newplot.png" width="700">